Plants, the story of life

 There was a wonderful study illustrating the benefits of a broader plant-based diet carried out a couple of years ago by the perfectly named Professor Blanchflower; it showed how our happiness is directly connected with the amount of vegetables we eat, peaking at about seven a day.

 One way of broadening our nutritional horizons is including more of the less-well known plants in our diet; considering the physical and energetic qualities I think a cup of herbal tea has the approximate equivalent in beneficial plant-ness that half a portion of vegetables does.

 The ability that plants have learnt to protect themselves from invading microbes and extreme climates is remarkable.
 That these same evolutionarily familiar qualities can help our life flourish is plain common sense.
-Just as the spicy compounds, aromatic terpenes, and colourful flavonoids that you can find in The benefits of ginger and how we source it, Tulsi Clarity or The amazing benefits of turmeric help the plant flourish they also interact with our whole mental-emotional-immune network to optimise our response to just about everything.
+Just as the spicy compounds, aromatic terpenes, and colourful flavonoids that you can find in ginger, tulsi or turmeric help the plant flourish they also interact with our whole mental-emotional-immune network to optimise our response to just about everything.

 They can help stop a virus replicating, they can kick-start our nervous system to ameliorate pain, they can lift our mood when we feel threatened.
 As they interact with our genes, cells, tissues, organs and spirit, plants literally help us to influence our destiny.

 And beyond just their compounds they have a character unique to themselves expressing a knowable personality.
 Some plants are lively (chew some ginger) and some are much more mellow (sip some chamomile).

 Some awaken our hearts (just look at a rose) and others make us damn happy (too many to mention, but lemon balm and tulsi sing from the treetops).
 Whatever they do, plants share life with us and we have developed complex systems to understand them.